 Currently in beta, guided tour’s design draws heavily from the original Story Map Tour template, with a few new enhancements that take this reading experience above and beyond its classic predecessor.
 At its core, it lets you take a small, curated set of places and guide your audience through them one point at a time.
-For each place, you can not only show your readers where it is on a map, but describe its significance to your narrative and bring it to life with photos, too.
+For each place, you can not only show your readers where it is on a map, but describe its significance to your narrative and bring it to life with photos and videos, too.

 Options that spotlight the star of your tour